vmware-archive/pcf-pipelines/README.md

    fly -t yourtarget login --concourse-url https://yourtarget.example.com
    ```

-1. Now set your pipeline with the `params.yml` file you created in step two above:
+1. Now set your pipeline with the `params.yml` file you created in step two above.
+For example:
    ```
-   fly -t yourtarget set-pipeline -p nameofpipeline -c ~/workspace/pcf-pipelines/install-pcf/your-specific-iaas/pipeline.yml -l path-to-the-params-file
+   fly -t yourtarget set-pipeline \
+     --pipeline upgrade-opsman \
+     --config upgrade-ops-manager/aws/pipeline.yml \
+     --load-vars-from upgrade-ops-manager/aws/params.yml
    ```

-1. Finally, navigate to the pipeline url, unpause the pipeline and trigger the first job.
+1. Navigate to the pipeline url, and unpause the pipeline.

+1. Depending on the pipeline, the first job will either trigger on its own or the job will require manual intervention.
+Some pipelines may also require manual work during the duration of the run to complete the pipeline.

 ## Upgrading/Extending